zkotti/cosmos-tour/guide.md

 ## <a name="dwarfplanets"></a> **_Dwarf Planets_**

-According to the International Astronomical Union, a dwarf planet is a celestial body that -orbits the sun, has enough mass to assume a nearly round shape, has not cleared the neighborhood around its orbit and is not a moon.
+According to the International Astronomical Union, a dwarf planet is a celestial body that orbits the sun, has enough mass to assume a nearly round shape, has not cleared the neighborhood around its orbit and is not a moon.

 ---